 Black Eyed Peas

-Despite being one of Interscope Records’ flagship stars, Soulja Boy’s third album, The DeAndre Way, struggled to make the Top 80.
+Soulja Boy’s third album, The DeAndre Way slipped out of the Top 100, selling another 8,000 units.
 With appearances by 50 Cent and SB’s artist Lil B The Based God (of The Pack), the album has shown some progression from the 2007 sensation’s past work.

 Lloyd Banks’ third solo album, H.F.M.
-2 (The Hunger For More 2) sold another 12,000 units this week.
-With a gold single and high-profile appearances from Kanye West, 50 Cent, Raekwon and Eminem (on the iTunes version), Banks’ acclaimed comeback album passed the 50,000 mark.
+2 (The Hunger For More 2) sold another 7,000 units this week.
+With a gold single and high-profile appearances from Kanye West, 50 Cent, Raekwon and Eminem (on the iTunes version), Banks’ acclaimed comeback album is heading towards the 75,000.

 Rank Artist Album This Week Est. Total